 For health and safety reasons we do not provide slings.
 Visitors are asked to bring their own which should be compatible with the loop system.
 The maximum weight for the hoist and the height adjustable bench is 200kg.

 The facility is open daily 10am – 11pm.

 Southbank Centre welcomes children and families throughout the year and provides world-class facilities to make your visit an enjoyable one.
 The site is fully accessible to pushchairs and wheelchair users.

-All the cafes, bars, restaurants and markets at Southbank Centre have step-free access.
-If you are dining at Skylon, please come to the Level 2 Ticket Office at Royal Festival Hall, where a visitor host will assist you.
+All the cafes, bars, restaurants and markets at the Southbank Centre have step-free access.
+If you are dining at Skylon, please come to the Ticket Office, Level 2 at Royal Festival Hall, where a visitor host will assist you.

-You are welcome to bring your own food and soft drinks to Royal Festival Hall.
+You are welcome to bring your own food and soft drinks to the Royal Festival Hall.